prakhs123/read-epub-from-azure-tts/README.md

 Tokens are the smallest unit, and a single ssml string can contain one or more tokens.
 By properly utilizing next-index and next-sub-index, the project can accurately generate speech output from the HTML page's multiple ssml string and their contained tokens.

+To validate you are reading the correct page, I have added two options,

+* confirm-before-reading: Optional.
+1 if you want to confirm before reading, 0 otherwise
+* prompt-only-once: Optional.
+1 if you are ok that you want to read the page, and do not want prompt to come again and again.
+Default value is 1.
+If you want prompt again and again, you can set it to 0.

 ## Example
 ```
 python read-epub.py --epub-file mybook.epub --item-page 2